vb64/telegram.email.notify/docs/en/guide.md

 ###start 01-01-2019 12:00
 ```

 Lines with a code will not be included in the published message.
 You can schedule publications to 30 days ahead.
-Each channel/group queue can contain up to 10 scheduled tasks.
+Each channel/group queue can contain up to 10 scheduled tasks for free and up to 200 tasks for [paid mode](#paid-and-free-use-of-the-bot).

 For each channel/group, you can view the queue of scheduled tasks and manage these tasks.